South Sinai Guvernement

 History

 Following the Six-Day War, Sinai was occupied by Israel.
-Under the Egypt–Israel Peace Treaty in 1982, Egypt restored the Sinai peninsula.
+Egypt restored the Sinai peninsula under the Egypt–Israel Peace Treaty in 1982.
 Egypt’s former president, Hosni Mubarak, helped the arrival of many local and international tourism companies and hotel chains.
-Dahab became known as Di-Zahav, after a place mentioned in the Bible as one of the stations for the Israelites during the Exodus from Egypt.
-Many other ancillary facilities have since made the town resorts a popular destination with tourists.
+Dahab became known as Di-Zahav after a place mentioned in the Bible as one of the stations for the Israelites during the Exodus from Egypt.
+Many other ancillary facilities have since made the town resorts popular with tourists.
 Sharm el-Sheikh International Airport serves Dahab.
-Masbat (within Dahab) is a popular diving destination, and there are many (50+) dive centres located within Dahab.
+Masbat (within Dahab) is a popular diving destination, and many (50+) dive centres are located within Dahab.
 Most of Dahab’s diving spots are shore dives.

 Areas

 Dahab comprises three major parts.
 Masbat, which includes the Bedouin village Asalah, is in the north.
-South of Masbat is Mashraba, more touristic and has considerably more hotels.
+South of Masbat is Mashraba, which is more tourist and has considerably more hotels.
 In the southwest is Medina, which includes the Laguna area, famous for its excellent shallow-water kite- and windsurfing.

 Population